 If there is one thing that separates us from other living beings, it is our ability to stop this cycle of action and reaction and to take a pause before deciding how to respond.
 Most of the time, both action and reaction are simultaneous, with no pause between them.
 An example could be our spouse asking the same question every morning and we reply with the same response without even blinking.
 The same happens at work when we talk to our boss or our colleagues.

-A small pause before we start to speak or answer can do wonders to a conversation.
-Most of the times when we are not talking, we are actually waiting to talk.
+A small pause before we start to speak or answer can do wonders for a conversation.
+Most of the time when we are not talking, we are actually waiting to talk.
 Sometimes the person on the other side has a lot more to say but is hesitant and so he stopped.
 By taking a pause after he has stopped speaking, and maybe using words like hmm… uh.. ok.. but not jumping in with our views, we can let the other person complete whatever he has in his mind.
-We can even ask follow up questions like – “Do you have anything else to add?” before beginning to speak ourselves.
+We can even ask follow-up questions like – “Do you have anything else to add?” before beginning to speak ourselves.

 In my conversations where I have been aware to take a pause, I have noticed that speaking up after letting the other person finish leads to more fruitful conversations and both parties are left satisfied.
 This satisfaction is of being heard, and of being understood.
 What’s more strange is that sometimes I don’t even have to speak up, and the conversation automatically leads to where I wanted it to go by just listening.
 As people are listened to, they let their rigidity of stance soften and consider your viewpoint even without your asking for it.
 Such is the power of taking a pause and listening.